 - 1. Julieta bought mib red dresses. - 2.
 Hendrik carelessly fobbed over the lawn. - 3.
 Kimmy wrote some real vadup in that article. - 4.
 Give it to that berlish man standing over there. - 5.
 I'd rather have fep cookie. - 6.
 Peter should slind to Charlie. - 7.
 The neebest girl in the class always gets picked. - 8.
-Adolfo wanted a bit of smed.

-(28) Is there any evidence that syntactic bootstrapping may be more useful for learning the meaning of words that aren't nouns than it is for learning the meaning of nouns?
-If so, what is it?

-(29) Does every child have a word spurt?
-How can you tell if a child has a word spurt?

-(30) What are some likely causes of a word spurt?
+Adolfo wanted a bit of smed. - (30) Is there any evidence that syntactic bootstrapping could be useful for explaining why children seem to have an early noun bias?
+(Hint: If we consider nouns and verbs, which relevant linguistic contexts are learned earlier by children?) - (31) Does every child have a word spurt?
+How can you tell if a child has a word spurt? - (32) What are some likely causes of a word spurt?
 (Hint: Think about how many words children are learning simultaneously and the relative difficulty of different words.
 Also, do developing processing abilities have anything to do with it?
-Does syntactic bootstrapping have anything do with it?)

-(31) Are children's production vocabularies smaller than their comprehension vocabularies?
-Why might this be?

-(32) What is phonological memory?
-How might it help learning new words?

-(33) What evidence do we have prosodic cues might be helpful during novel word learning for children between the ages of 1 and 2 years old?
+Does syntactic bootstrapping have anything do with it?) - (33) What sorts of variation are known to reliably occur in early lexical development across languages?
+(Hint: Does gender matter?
+Does birth order matter?
+Does number of siblings matter?
+Is production affected differently than comprehension?) - (34) Are children's production vocabularies smaller than their comprehension vocabularies?
+Why might this be? - (35) What is phonological memory?
+How might it help learning new words? - (36) What evidence do we have prosodic cues might be helpful during novel word learning for children between the ages of 1 and 2 years old?
 (Hint: Does motherese help?)

-(34) What evidence do we have that the repetitious nature of motherese might be helpful for lexical development?

-(35) Can the sheer quantity of motherese input can help word learning?
-How does this potentially relate to the 30 million word gap?

-(36) Can the quality of motherese impact word learning?
-(Hint: Think about the impact of using more word types, rare words, and decontextualized speech.)

-(37) Is there evidence that the quantity of motherese varies by socio-economic status (SES)?
-What about the quality?
+- (37) Is there evidence that motherese (especially its social engagement component) is helpful for infant under a year old?
+(Hint: What happens with infants whose parents are coached to use more motherese when the infants are 6 to 10 months old?) - (38) What evidence do we have that the repetitious nature of motherese might be helpful for lexical development?
+(Hint: Think about repetitions of phrases as well as repetitions of word parts.) - (39) Can the sheer quantity of motherese input can help word learning?
+How does this potentially relate to the "30 million word gap"? - (40) Can the quality of motherese impact word learning?
+(Hint: Think about the impact of using more word types, rare words, and decontextualized speech.) - (41) Is there evidence that the quantity of motherese varies by socio-economic status (SES)?
+What about the quality of motherese (what varies and what doesn't)?
 Is there evidence for variation within SES classes?
-(Hint:

-Think about whether low-SES children always have the same vocabulary development.
+(Hint: Think about whether low-SES children always have the same vocabulary development.
 What's the impact of complex language like wh-questions?
-What about interactive input like conversational turn-taking?)

-(38) What evidence do we have that social cues are helpful for word learning even when children are less than a year old?
-(Hint: Is gaze following useful?
-What about pointing?)

-(39) Is there any evidence that tracking probabilities between things helps word learning?
+What about interactive input like conversational turn-taking?) - (42) For older children (between 2 and 6 years old), do we have evidence that social cues are helpful for word learning?
+(Hint: Think about conversational turns.) - (43) Is there any evidence that tracking probabilities between things helps word learning?
 Is this a domain-general or domain-specific ability?
 Does it matter if a child comes from a low SES background?
 (Hint: Think about whether having strong statistical learning abilities is helpful to a child from a low-SES background.)